Articles on Premier Angler may contain affiliate links. Please see our Affiliate Disclosure for more information.

 Mitchell has established itself as a solid, workman’s brand and offers nice, affordable, and “safe” reel options to anglers who are just cutting their teeth in the fishing game.

 If you are planning to hit the water for some trout fishing once or twice this year, or if you aren’t comfortable making a considerable investment into your fishing gear, then the Avocet RZT is definitely available to you are a solid option.

 Featuring 8 bearings, an aluminum handle, and graphite body, the Avocet may lack some of the elaborate technological features of other models on the list, but if a modest-sized trout hits your line, this reel is more than capable of helping you bring it in.

 I am an unabashed Shimano fan and I’m proud to admit it.

 My love for the brand came the first time I used the Sedona, which I picked up as part of a rod and reel combo at my local Cabela’s.
 Since then, I’ve made sure that I have a Sedona on at least one rod every time I leave the house.

 While not the highest-end Shimano reel on the market, the Sedona is versatile enough (across its numerous sizes) to work wonders for both the most casual angler and those who take their fishing game more competitively.

 As a lightweight reel with a 3+1 ball bearing system, it’s easy to think that the quality of the Shimano may be lacking.
 That said, this is much more than a sleek and attractive reel.
-Over the past year, I’ve pulled in largemouth, smallmouth, and rock bass, rainbow trout, numerous types of panfish, crappie, sauger, and channel catfish on the Sedona and it’s still holding up nicely.
+Over the past year, I’ve pulled in largemouth, smallmouth, white, and rock bass, rainbow trout, numerous types of panfish, white and black crappie, sauger and saugeye, bullhead, and channel catfish on the Sedona and it’s still holding up nicely.